 The cucumber reacts with the aluminum and gives off a chemical reaction/scent that is undetectable to humans but drives wasps and yellow-jackets away and makes them flee the area.

-While we’ve already addressed that wasps and yellow jackets are actually beneficial to have around, they have a tendency to build their nests in unfortunately places.
+While we’ve already addressed that wasps and yellow jackets are actually beneficial to have around, they have a tendency to build their nests in unfortunate places.
 If you must remove a nest you can place 1/4 cup of Dawn Dish Detergent (Or Joy or Sunlight) in a hose end sprayer, fill with water and blast the nest from 3-5 feet away.
 This is best done at Night because all of the wasps will have already returned to the nest.
 Before doing this, test your hose to ensure that it has Excellent water pressure!